monome/norns/readme-setup.md

 this should build all the c-based components (`matron` and `ws-wrapper`.)

-the `crone` audio engine consists of supercollider classes. copy files to the default location for user SC extensions
+the `atropos` audio engine consists of supercollider classes. copy files to the default location for user SC extensions

 ```
 pushd sc